 The TARDIS materialises in Paris, 1572, and the Doctor wanders off to visit a famous apothecary while Steven falls in with a group of Huguenots (French Protestants) from the household of Admiral de Coligny.
 Steven and his new friends rescue Anne Chaplet, a serving-girl, from some guards and hear of a plan by the Queen Mother, Catherine de' Medici, to massacre all French Protestants.
 Meanwhile, the Abbot of Amboise— a Doppelgänger of the Doctor— is executed by the authorities for failing to have de Coligny assassinated, giving Steven quite a shock when he finds the body in a gutter.

 Suddenly, a girl enters the TARDIS looking for help from the Police.
-When Steven returns to warn of the approach of two policemen, the newcomer tells him and the Doctor that her name is Dodo Chaplet - a descendent of Anne?
+When Steven returns to warn of the approach of two policemen, the newcomer tells him and the Doctor that her name is Dodo Chaplet.
+Could she be a descendant of Anne?
 The Doctor hits the "dematerialise" button, once again kidnapping a companion.
 Steven is outraged but Dodo doesn't seem to mind.

 - A Day in the Limelight: Not only is this the first serial to feature a single companion, Steven is the central character throughout as, while William Hartnell is present as the Abbot, the Doctor only appears in the first and last episodes.
 It is also the only serial in the classic series that is focused more on the companion than on the Doctor.

 - The Bad Guy Wins / Karma Houdini: Sadly, all too much Truth in Television.